Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/current-sdk-versions.md

 # Current SDK Versions

 {% hint style="info" %}
+## The Mobile SDK documentation has moved!

+The Adobe Experience Platform Mobile SDK documentation has now moved.
+The latest version of the documentation can be found at https://developer.adobe.com/client-sdks/documentation/.

+{% endhint %}

+{% hint style="info" %}
 ## Swift SDKs are here!

 We've released Swift versions of our iOS SDKs for Core and select extensions - please [scroll down](current-sdk-versions.md#ios-swift) for available Swift extensions and reference documentation for more information.